-In New Zealand genuine sun protective clothing must be made from fabric that complies with the standard AS/NZS4399:1996.
-Clothing that has met this standard will carry a label stating one of the UPF rating as shown in the table above.
+In New Zealand, genuine sun protective clothing must be made from fabric that complies with the standard AS/NZS4399:1996.
+Clothing that has met this standard will carry a label stating one of the UPF ratings as shown in the table above.

 Much research is going into producing sun protective fabrics.
 A team at the University of New South Wales in Australia has developed a material that looks like pure close-knit cotton with a UPF of 100.
 Research has shown that a simple white cotton T-shirt only provides the same protection as applying a sunscreen with SPF 5.
 The amount of protection fabric provides depends on the type of fabric and the weave or knit of the fabric.
 In general, the tighter the weave or knit, the higher the UPF.

 Fabrics that provide poor protection include: